device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

     style={{ width: '90%' }}
 />

-5. Make sure your Amazon Machine Image (AMI) is running the latest version of Device42 and update if necessary.
-From the web interface of your Device42 appliance, head to **Tools > Update**.
-Make note of the "Current Main Appliance Version" number displayed, then follow the "[Check for latest version](https://www.device42.com/update/)" link or visit [https://www.device42.com/update/](https://www.device42.com/update/) to check for an update.
+5. Make sure your Amazon Machine Image (AMI) is running the latest version of Device42 and update it if necessary.
+From the Device42 web UI, head to **Tools > Update**.
+Make note of the "Current Main Appliance Version" number displayed, then follow the "Check for latest version" link or visit [https://www.device42.com/update/](https://www.device42.com/update/) to check for an update.

 If the update page offers a newer release, enter your work email and install the update by following the [Device42 Upgrade Steps](https://support.device42.com/hc/en-us/en-us/articles/222221228-Upgrade-Steps-Device42).
 If you're working with a new appliance with no data, skip the backup step.

 <ThemedImage
   alt="Check for Device42 Update"